-vi.
+- vi.
 A player with a written contract, having had his registration cancelled by the Football Association, ceases to be a registered member of that Club from the date of cancellation.
 The Club Secretary must at once notify the respective League Registration Secretary of the date of cancellation.
-Should the player wish to play again in this competition for his club he must complete new registration forms for the qualifying League Competition.
+Should the player wish to play again in this competition for his club he must complete new registration forms for the qualifying League Competition. - vii.

-vii.
 For all breaches of Rule 8b a club shall be fined in accordance with the Fines Tariff and have the tie awarded to their opponents if won.
 In the event of both teams in a match committing a breach leading to expulsion then a 'bye' shall take their place in the draw for the next round.

-- c.
-In accordance with the Laws of the Game, the minimum the minimum number of Players that will constitute a Team for a Competition Match is 7.
-Failure to field a full team off 11 players in this competition will result in a fine in accordance with the Fines Tariff. - d.
+Similarly, these penalties shall also apply where a player plays in this competition whilst serving a suspension or other such prohibition following disciplinary proceedings. - ii.
+In accordance with the Laws of the Game, the minimum the minimum number of Players that will constitute a Team for a Competition Match is7.
+Failure to field a full team off 11 players in this competition will result in a fine in accordance with the Fines Tariff. - jj.
 A Club may, at its discretion and in accordance with the Laws of the Game, use 5 substitute players in any match in this Competition who may be selected from 5 players.
-A player who has been substituted himself becomes a substitute and may replace another player at any time subject to the substitution being carried out in accordance with Law 3 of the Laws of Association Football. - e.
-The referee shall be informed of the names of the substitute players before the start of a Competition Match and a player not so named may not take part in that Competition Match. - f.
-A player who has been named as a substitute before the start of the Competition Match but does not actually play in that game shall not be considered to have been a player in that Competition Match - g.
+A player who has been substituted himself becomes a substitute and may replace another player at any time subject to the substitution being carried out in accordance with Law 3 of the Laws of Association Football. - kk.
+The referee shall be informed of the names of the substitute players before the start of a Competition Match and a player not so named may not take part in that Competition Match

+- II.
+A player who has been named as a substitute before the start of the Competition Match but does not actually play in that game shall not be considered to have been a player in that Competition Match - mm.
 For the Semi-Finals and Final ties, competing clubs must send to each other and the Association, the full names of their intended playing squad seven clear days prior to the match.
-Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff. - h.
+Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff. - nn.
 Any protest as to eligibility of players shall be lodged with the County Association at least three days prior to the date of the match.